 Who stars in Reminiscence?

-The film will be anchored by three major actors: Hugh Jackman, Rebecca Ferguson (Mission: Impossible — Rogue Nation and Mission: Impossible — Fallout), and Daniel Wu, who starred in the 2018 film Tomb Raider and the AMC martial arts drama Into the Badlands.
+Four major actors will anchor the film: Hugh Jackman, Rebecca Ferguson (Mission: Impossible — Rogue Nation and Mission: Impossible — Fallout), Westworld standout Thandiwe Newton, and Daniel Wu, who starred in the 2018 film Tomb Raider and the AMC martial arts drama Into the Badlands.
 Reminiscence is a reunion of sorts for Jackman and Ferguson, who starred together in the 2017 musical The Greatest Showman.

 Jackman stars in Reminiscence as protagonist Nick Bannister — “think Wolverine meets Humphrey Bogart,” said Joy in an interview with Deadline — while Wu will play the villain.
 Deadline reported that Jackman’s character, the private eye, “becomes vexed” by a client (played by Ferguson).